defenseunicorns/pepr/adr/00080-store-key-sanitization.md

 ## Context

-Issues were discovered in a few spots when accepting arbitrary keycloak client ids and setting them into the Store without sanitization.
-IDs like https://google.com/ failed during `Store.setItem` due to the `/` character and returned 422.
+Issues were discovered in a few spots when accepting arbitrary keycloak client ids (i.e. URIs) as Store keys without sanitization.
+IDs like 'https://google.com/' fail during `Store.setItem()` calls due to '/' characters being interpreted as _separators within a JSON data path_ by the underlying implementation (resulting in a thrown error and returning a 422).

 ## Decision